Mostafa13mo/DEPI-Grad-Project/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

----

-## 📄 License

-This project is licensed under the terms of the LICENSE file.